 Typically, closed stormwater conveyance systems are designed to carry the 10-year flow.
-Due to repeated flooding in the intersection and the County's desire to integrate resiliency into the design, the closed conveyance system will be designed to accommodate up to the 100-year flow capacity within the system.
+Due to repeated flooding the County's desire to integrate resiliency into the design, the closed conveyance system may potentially be designed to accommodate up to the 100-year flow capacity within the system (Map 2).